 Opportunities for charity work and volunteering become more available as students get older.
 Should any students get involved with these causes, they certainly deserve to be acknowledged for their efforts.
 The best way to showcase these achievements is to gather photos of the students in action—this makes it easy to see their contributions to the organization and may even encourage other students to get involved.

-Graduation is the highlight of many high school students and is representative of all the hard work they’ve put into their academic careers.
+Graduation is a highlight for many high school students.
+In fact, it represents all the hard work they’ve put into their academic careers.
 Naturally, those who graduate should be celebrated for their accomplishment.
 As the school year winds down, administrators should take their list of graduating seniors and feature each within their digital signage content, perhaps listing the colleges and universities they will be attending in the fall.

 Digital Signage in Education

 We all know that digital signage in education can be used to support teaching goals, improve communication, and add an extra layer of emergency preparedness.
-But just as importantly, it can be used to publicly support the efforts of students and promote a more active and encouraging scholastic environment.
+But just as importantly, use it to publicly support the efforts of students.
+It promotes a more active and encouraging scholastic environment.

-Providing positive feedback and giving tangible recognition to hardworking students helps motivate them to continue working harder and is a surefire boost to their self-esteem.
+Providing positive feedback and giving tangible recognition to hardworking students helps motivate them.
+In fact, they continue working harder and get a boost to their self-esteem.
 Additionally, public recognition can be a powerful motivator for other students—causing them to work harder and get more involved.
 In these ways, digital signage software for education isn’t just a tool that empowers efficiency—it empowers students to believe in themselves and enjoy recognition for their efforts.